Greece to ban anonymity on social media

 Key Takeaways

-• Law enforcement has repeatedly failed to identify anonymous users who violated speech laws, giving the government a concrete operational justification.
+• Greek law enforcement has repeatedly failed to unmask anonymous accounts violating speech laws, which the government cites as the operational motivation.

 Hacker News Comment Review